MEET THE TEAM

 Christina Anderson, Associate Director

-Christina Anderson helps the association explore new initiatives and assists with event planning.
+Christina Anderson helps navigate emerging conservation challenges, assists staff with training and events, and advocates for county needs in various stakeholder working groups.
 She holds a Bachelor’s degree from UW – Eau Claire in Geology and a Master’s degree from UW – Madison in Water Resources Management.
 In her free time, Christina enjoys traveling, camping, paddling, and hiking with her husband, two kids, and dog.

 christina [at] wisconsinlandwater [dot] org, ext 402